-The Orchid family (Orchidaceae) is a huge group that features epiphytic, lithophytic and terrestrial members.
-Although most orchids won't grow from cuttings, some members of the Dendrobium genus will produce new plants from stem cuttings.
+The Orchid family (Orchidaceae) is a huge group that features epiphytic, lithophytic, and terrestrial members.
+Although most orchids won't grow from cuttings, some members of the genus Dendrobium will produce new plants from stem cuttings.
 Dendrobium nobile, commonly known as Noble Dendrobium, is one such species.
-Grown as a houseplant, it provides an impressive display of flowers from late winter to early summer.
+Grown as a houseplant provides an impressive display of flowers from late winter to early summer.

-After the flowers die back, select one or more stems of up to 1 foot (30 cm) long.
-Snip them off the parent plant and cut into sections with 3 to 4 nodes each.
+After the flowers die back, select one or more up to 1 foot (30 cm) long stems.
+Snip them off the parent plant and cut them into sections with 3 to 4 nodes each.
 Set the cuttings aside.

 Keep the rooting tray at a temperature of 75 to 85 °F (24 to 30 °C).
 A seedling heat mat can help maintain a consistent temperature.
-Mist the cuttings regularly to keep them moist, but not waterlogged.
-Every 2 weeks for the first 2 months, mist with a water-soluble nitrogen fertilizer or liquid seaweed extract, followed by a light misting of water.
+Mist the cuttings regularly to keep them moist but not waterlogged.
+Every two weeks for the first two months, mist with water-soluble nitrogen fertilizer or liquid seaweed extract, followed by a light misting of water.
 You can also spritz the cuttings with a 6-6-8 foliar fertilizer in alternate weeks.
-Continue to use the foliar fertilizer every 2 weeks until the cuttings develop leaves and roots.
+Continue to use the foliar fertilizer every two weeks until the cuttings develop leaves and roots.
 Discard any cuttings that show signs of rotting.

 After the cuttings develop new shoots and roots, gently cut the stem between the plantlets using sterilized anvil pruners.
 These baby plants are also called keikis when they develop naturally on the pseudobulbs or stems of the parent plant.

 Dendrobiums prefer small flowerpots.
-Pot the new plants in 2-inch (5 cm) pots using a loose orchid medium of bark, weathered volcanic rock or sphagnum moss.
+Pot the new plants in 2-inch (5 cm) pots using a loose orchid medium of bark, weathered volcanic rock, or sphagnum moss.
 Soak the medium first to ensure it is completely moist.
-Plant the new plantlet with the old stem standing upright and the shoots facing to the side or upward.
-Gently tuck the plant into the medium and add a stake if necessary to hold it upright and in position.
-The new leaves will grow up, and the roots will wind their way through the potting medium.
+Next, plant the new plantlet with the old stem standing upright and the shoots facing to the side or upward.
+Gently tuck the plant into the medium and add a stake, if necessary, to hold it upright and in position.
+The new leaves will grow, and the roots will wind their way through the potting medium.

 During the active growing season in spring and summer, use a foliar fertilizer monthly.
-As an alternative, apply a dilute one-quarter-strength 12-12-12 water-soluble fertilizer with every second watering.
+Alternatively, apply a dilute one-quarter-strength 12-12-12 water-soluble fertilizer with every second watering.

 - Back to genus Dendrobium